zapata-engineering/orquestra-sdk/docs/guides/custom-images.rst

 .. note::

-    It is your responsibility as the author of the custom image to keep your image up to date with new SDK versions.
+    It is the responsibility of the author of the custom image to keep the image up to date with new SDK versions.

 The base images run as a user named ``orquestra`` with uid ``1000``.
 Since these are Ubuntu based images, you can install any package that you need from Ubuntu repositories (by doing ``RUN apt install <package name>``).